Generative Predictive Control: Flow Matching Policies for Dynamic and Difficult-to-Demonstrate Tasks: Introduction and Related Work

+Diffusion \cite{chi2023diffusion} and flow matching \cite{black2024pi_0} have recently gained prominence as powerful policy representations for robotics.
+These models typically focus on behavior cloning \cite{zhao2023learning, fu2024mobile}, where expert demonstrations serve as training data.
+Generative policies have the key advantage of multi-modal expressiveness, allowing multiple ``paths'' to the same goal \cite{chi2023diffusion}.
+They also provide a natural choice for handling image data \cite{song2019generative,song2020score,lipman2022flow}.
 Importantly, generative policies are trained in a \textit{supervised} manner, with clearly defined regression targets.
-This improves training stability over unsupervised reinforcement learning \citep{andrychowicz2020matters, engstrom2019implementation}, but requires demonstraions.
-Obtaining sufficient demonstration data is a key challenge, particularly for large generalist policies \citep{black2024pi_0, lbm, team2025gemini}.
-While creative ways to obtain this data are an area of active research \citep{chi2024universal}, it is unlikely that demonstrations alone will produce the internet-scale data used to train large vision-language models any time soon.
+This improves training stability over unsupervised reinforcement learning \cite{andrychowicz2020matters, engstrom2019implementation}, but requires demonstrations.
+Obtaining sufficient demonstration data is a key challenge, particularly for large generalist policies \cite{black2024pi_0, lbm, team2025gemini}.
+While creative ways to obtain this data are an area of active research \cite{chi2024universal}, it is unlikely that demonstrations alone will produce the internet-scale data used to train large vision-language models any time soon.
 Furthermore, some tasks are simply difficult to demonstrate, particularly for robots with fast nonlinear dynamics or unique morphologies.